 Will I keep my Citibank Citi PremierMiles card?

-The interest that they charged me for the loans I’ve taken in the past were also very low in comparison with their competitors.
+The interest that they charged me for the loans I’ve taken in the past was also quite low in comparison with their competitors.

-My other option is, to downgrade to another Citibank card as long as I could keep my credit limit intact.
-I would probably decide on this before my card anniversary comes.
+My other option is, to downgrade to another Citibank card as long as I can keep my credit limit intact.
+I will probably decide on this before my card anniversary comes.
+(Update: I applied for the Citi Simplicity in case I change my mind about keeping my Citi PremierMiles Card).

 Should you try it?